 Product descriptions are an important marketing tool that explains what your product is and why people should purchase it.
 The product description should always explain to consumers how they can benefit from the product and how it can make their life easier.
 It should influence customers to buy your product and encourage them to discover the features that make your product unique and different from other similar products.

-How to write product descriptions using Snazzy (It’s easy!)
+How to write product descriptions using Smart Copy (It’s easy!)

-If you’re new to Snazzy, the first thing you should do is create a free account.
-When creating your account, Snazzy will ask you a few things about your brand.
+If you’re new to Smart Copy, the first thing you should do is create a free account.
+When creating your account, Smart Copy will ask you a few things about your brand.
 Make sure to input your company’s name, audience, brand keywords, and a description of your company.

 After creating your account, you’ll be taken to the Templates page.
 Click “Products” to get started. ”